-In this article, part of our accounting tutorial series, we review the journal entry required when an insurance premium is paid in advance.
+This article, part of our accounting tutorial series, reviews the journal entry required when an insurance premium is paid in advance.
 We have a quick look at prepayments and the difference between cash and accrual accounting systems.
 We even have a quick look at conceptual frameworks – which might be a first for some of you.

 If you don’t have time for the background, the quick answer is credit insurance expense and debit prepaid insurance.
 For more details, please read on.

 Insurance paid in advance is an example of a prepayment or often called a prepaid expense.
 Although you would expense these payments when made, they are subject to balance day adjustments under the accrual system.